NotePlan/plugins/README.md

 **Step 4: Startup Auto Watch Process**

-`npm run autowatch <your_plugin_folder>` from the root directory to build your plugin as you develop so it can be tested in NotePlan.
+`npc plugin:dev <your_plugin_folder>` from the root directory to build your plugin as you develop so it can be tested in NotePlan.

 **Step 5: Start your plugin command develop and test locally**